A stroke happens when blood flow to part of the brain is cut off and brain cells are damaged or die. Strokes are sudden and have an immediate effect.

 Stroke is a medical emergency and if you recognise the signs of a stroke you must dial 999.

 The quicker you can respond to a stroke can help reduce the damage to the brain and improve the chances of full recovery.

 - ischaemic - where the blood supply is stopped because of a blood clot, accounting for 85% of all cases

 - haemorrhagic - where a weakened blood vessel supplying the brain bursts

-A Mini stroke or Transient Ischaemic Attack or TIA for short is caused by a temporally interruption to the blood flow to the brain.
+A Mini stroke or Transient Ischaemic Attack or TIA for short is caused by a temporary interruption to the blood flow to the brain.
 The effects can last between a few minutes or 24 hours, however, this is a warning sign that you may be at risk of having a major stroke in the future.
-Even though a mini stroke effects are temporary, you still need to seek emergency medical treatment ASAP.
+Even though mini-stroke effects are temporary, you still need to seek emergency medical treatment ASAP.